kelsonic/Kelsonic/README.md

 ## Summary

-By title, I am a full stack web developer.
-But, when you delve deeper, I am someone who genuinely loves learning - and fast.
+I am a full stack web developer and I genuinely love learning new technologies - and fast.

 In the past 6 months, I've built more than 20 projects and taken over 15 courses on programming.